-Neil has been developing base stations for various communications systems for over 25 years, during which time he has performed roles throughout the whole development lifecycle as well as management roles.
-He joined ip.access as a small cell System Architect when the company was in its infancy in 2000, and has since designed GSM, UMTS and LTE small cell RAN equipment and systems.
-His specialist areas include security and networking, as well as a focus on all aspects of protocol design and implementation, and on system performance and simulation.
-Now as Head of Research he is responsible for ip.access future products and technologies.
-He is an active member of the Small Cell Forum, a Champion for their work on the Virtualisation of small cells.
-He is currently a representative for the EU project SESAME on the 5GPPP Architecture group.
+Neil has been developing base stations for various communications systems for over 30 years, during which time he has performed roles throughout the whole development lifecycle, as well as management roles.
+Neil joined Mavenir as part of the ip.access acquisition in Sep 2020, having been with ip.access since it was formed as a spin-off from TTP Com back in 2000.
+His specialist areas include security and networking, as well as a focus on all aspects of protocol design and implementation, and on system performance and simulation across GSM, UMTS, LTE and now NR small cell RAN equipment and systems.
+Now as AVP System Engineering he is responsible for the development and delivery of ip.access products, as part of the Mavenir group.

 Dejan is an independent senior consultant advising a range of clients across both public and private sectors.
 His particular focus is development of open and shared connectivity and data infrastructure to support product development and service transformation within complex innovation ecosystems.